ReplicaFlowOSS/replicaflow/README.md

 - Contributing Guidelines
 - Code of Conduct
 - Security Policy
+- Community Discussions
+- Issue & Contribution Templates

-The next milestone focuses on establishing the collaboration workflow before implementation begins.
+The next milestone focuses on building the visual identity and user experience of ReplicaFlow before implementation begins.

 No production code has been written yet.